makehumancommunity/makehuman-static-website/content/MPFB/Contributing/coding.md

 title: "Helping out with coding"
 draft: false
 weight: 10
-description: "These are coding tasks for MPFB."
+description: "Code contribution tasks for MPFB, the free open-source Blender character creator addon — Python development opportunities for the MakeHuman plugin."
 ---

 Coding is fundamental in order to add features to MPFB.
 Here the limit is mainly your own fantasy.